The space of totally real flat minimal surfaces in the Quaternionic projective space HP^3

-\end{prop} \begin{proof} We will prove this theorem in three steps.
-Firstly, we will find all $\varphi$ that lie in $\mathbb{H}P^3$ and do not lie in $\mathbb{C}P^3$ based on whether $a_j$ are paired; next, we will study $\varphi$ with isotropy order no less than $1$; finally, we will study $\varphi$ with isotropy order $2$.
+\end{prop} \begin{proof} We will prove this proposition in three steps.
+Firstly, we will find all $\varphi$ that lie in $\mathbb{H}P^3$ but do not lie in $\mathbb{C}P^3$ based on whether $a_j$ are paired; next, we will study $\varphi$ with isotropy order at least $1$; finally, we will study $\varphi$ with isotropy order $2$.

 {\it Step 1}.
-Let $\varphi:M\to\mathbb{H}P^3$ be a linearly full totally real isometric minimal immersion.
-Applying Lemma \ref{lem3-1}, we know that there exists a totally real isometric horizontal minimal lift $\underline{f}=[s]:M\to\mathbb{C}P^7$ such that $\underline{\varphi}=\underline{f} \oplus \texttt{j}\underline{f}$.
-Then it follows from Lemma \ref{lem3-2} that there exists a unitary matrix $U\in U(8)$ such that $s=UV_0^{(m)}$, where $V_0^{(m)}$ is a vector in $\mathbb{C}^8$ as follows,
+Let $\varphi:M \to \mathbb{H}P^3$ be a linearly full totally real isometric minimal immersion.
+Applying Lemma \ref{lem3-1}, we know that there exists a totally real isometric horizontal minimal lift $\underline{f}=[s]:M \to \mathbb{C}P^7$ such that $\underline{\varphi}=\underline{f} \oplus \texttt{j}\underline{f}$.
+Then it follows from Lemma \ref{lem3-2} that there exists a unitary matrix $U \in U(8)$ such that $s=UV_0^{(m)}$, where $V_0^{(m)}$ is a vector in $\mathbb{C}^8$ as follows,

 Since $\varphi$ is linearly full in $\mathbb{H}P^3$, we know that $3 \leq m \leq 7$.
-Let $W=U^TJU=(w_{ij})$, where $J$ is a block diagonal matrix of order $8$ as follows
+Let $W=U^TJU=(w_{ij})$, where $J$ is a block diagonal matrix of order $8$ as follows,

 then $W$ is an anti-symmetric unitary matrix.
-By Proposition 3.5 in \cite{HeZhou}, we have $\z\langle \partial_z^k s,~\texttt{j}s \y\rangle =\z\langle \partial_{\bar{z}}^k s,~\texttt{j}s \y\rangle =0~(k=1,2)$, then for $k=1,2$, \begin{small}
+By Proposition 3.5 in \cite{HeZhou}, we have $\z\langle \partial_z^k s,~\texttt{j}s \y\rangle=\z\langle \partial_{\bar{z}}^k s,~\texttt{j}s \y\rangle=0~(k=1,2)$, then for $k=1,2$, \begin{small}

 \end{small} For a given $W$, we can define a set